Video Email Marketing: How To Send A Video Through Email (And Why)

 Which is completely untrue.

-Just a little talent and a little resourcefulness.
-And my list of tips:
+Just a little talent, a little resourcefulness, and a free video editor.
+And my list of tips of course:

 And thank me later.
 You should do nothing, literally nothing if you don’t have a solid plan.